-It is important to maintain good relations with the tax authorities mainly by completing tax returns which are delivered, and paying tax due, in an accurate and timely fashion.
-Failure to do this could result in additional scrutiny over the tax affairs of the company, a higher overall risk rating and a higher risk that tax authority clearance, in advance of transactions, may not be received.
+It is important to maintain good relations with the tax authorities by completing tax returns and paying tax due in an accurate and timely fashion.
+Failure to do this could result in additional scrutiny over the tax affairs of the company, a higher overall risk rating and a higher risk that, in advance of transactions, tax authority clearance may not be received.